vatesfr/xen-orchestra/disaster_recovery.md

 ## Schedule a DR task

 Planning a DR task is very similar to plan a backup or a snapshot.
-The only different is that you choose a destination pool.
+The only difference is that you choose a destination pool.

 ![](https://xen-orchestra.com/blog/content/images/2015/11/DRexample.png)